Occupational Therapy

 Graduation Requirements

-Students receiving the Master of Occupational Therapy (MOT) degree must complete all courses in the curriculum with a minimum of 3.0 GPA, prepare and present academic study papers on a regular basis, prepare and present a professional project or case study, successfully complete all Fieldwork I and II clinical affiliations, take a comprehensive written examination and pass a project defense.
+Students receiving the Master of Occupational Therapy (MOT) degree must complete all courses in the curriculum with a minimum of 3.0 GPA, prepare and present academic study papers on a regular basis, prepare and present a professional project or case study, successfully complete all Fieldwork I and II clinical affiliations, take a comprehensive written examination.

-Once the student has completed the degree requirements, he/she is eligible to sit for the NBCOT Certification Examination.
-Students are required to complete Level II Fieldwork within 12 months of completing the academic component of the program.
+Once the student has completed the degree requirements including fieldwork, they are eligible to sit for the NBCOT Certification Examination.

 NOTE: Admitted students should be aware that some required external clinical rotation sites will require criminal background and drug checks.
 In addition, students who have a record of criminal activity may have difficulty procuring a license to practice in some states after completing the program.
 Students convicted of a felony may not be able to sit for the NBCOT certification examination or attain state licensure.